 Many scholars have recognized the extreme unlikelihood that Isaiah the prophet would identify a humanly born child as "Mighty God, Eternal Father."
-One would need to accept that Isaiah would be prepared to refer to a human child as the God of Israel, his God, an extremely feeble position.
-Isaiah is also referring to the birth of a son yet the Trinitarian interpretation expects one to suppose this "son" is "Father."
+One would need to accept that Isaiah would be prepared to refer to a human child as the God of Israel, his God, resulting in an highly implausibe position.
+Isaiah is also referring to the birth of a son yet the Trinitarian interpretation expects one to suppose this child "son" is the everlasting "Father."
 Not only so, Trinitarians themselves insist that the Trinity had not yet been revealed.
-If the Trinity had not yet been revealed, how then could Isaiah be referring to the Messiah as God?
+If the Trinity had not yet been revealed, how then could Isaiah be referring to this human Messiah as God?

 3. Eternal Father

 Because Trinitarians interpret this passage to refer to Jesus as "Mighty God," they also compelled to consistently to interpret him to be the "Eternal Father" in this passage complete with a set of justifications for doing so (see Job 29:16; Isaiah 22:20-21).
 It is typical for Trinitarians to also try and rework "Eternal Father" into "Father of Eternity," or something similar, so that they can then claim Jesus is the Father of our own eternal life, or some similar idea to that effect.